ryankarlos/AWS-ML-services/projects/nlp/README.md

 ## AWS NLP services

-This section will focus on pipelines combining the following AWS services:
+This section will focus on pipelines combining the following AWS service for an NLP application:

 * AWS Transcribe: automatic speech recognition (speech to text)
 * AWS Polly: Convert text to life like speech